grantmacken/xqerl-webapp/README.md

 ## Containers And Container Volumes

-1. openresty (nginx) as a *cache*, *proxy*, and *static file* server  [ may use redis as cache server ]
+1. nginx as a *cache*, *proxy*, and *static file* server
-2. xqerl resides behind our openresty proxy as an web application server
+2. xqerl resides behind our nginx proxy as an web application server

 xqerl provides capabilities to handle structured marked up data resources like HTML, XML, JSON and CSV
  - a restXQ implementation providing an API interface to Create Retrieve Update Delete these resources in its internal data store.